Umar Israilov

-Umar S. Israilov (Умар Шарпуддиевич Исраилов; c.
+Umar Sharpuddievich Israilov (Умар Шарпуддиевич Исраилов; c.
 1982 – January 13, 2009) was a former bodyguard of Chechen President Ramzan Kadyrov who became a critic of the Chechen government.
 He was shot and killed in exile in Vienna, Austria on January 13, 2009.

 Biography and murder

 Israilov fought against Russian forces during the Second Chechen War, but was captured in 2003.
 He began serving as Ramzan Kadyrov's bodyguard in a militia that was led by Ramzan Kadyrov, the son of Chechen President Akhmad Kadyrov.
 Israilov claimed to have witnessed killings, torture, and other crimes by Kadyrovites including Ramzan Kadyrov and Adam Delimkhanov, who went on to serve in the Russian Parliament.

 In 2006 Israilov and his father, Sharpuddi Israilov, each filed complaints in the European Court of Human Rights against the Russian and Chechen governments.
 The case was dropped after the court sought more information but could not locate the Israilovs, who had gone into hiding.

 Stratfor quoted claims by unnamed sources that Israilov was murdered "by organized criminal assets in Vienna at the behest of Chechen President Ramzan Kadyrov and with Kremlin approval."

 After the killing, Austrian police arrested and questioned eight Chechen men who had either received or applied for asylum in Austria.
 In February 2009 police in Poland arrested a man identified as Turpal Ali J. whom they described as an "accomplice" to Israilov's murderer.